IBM/SalesEnablement-VMware-L3/docs/Shared/Managing.md

 16. Our first task will be to define **Networking** parameters for the VDC.
 Click the **Networks** subdirectory from the list of tabs along the left side of the interface.

-17. Click the **New** button**, as shown in the screenshot below, to create a new network configuration for the VDC.
+17. Click the **New** button, as shown in the screenshot below, to create a new network configuration for the VDC.

 ![](_attachments/shared-managing-13.png)